Zaltu/personax-lua-src/README.md

 Unfortunately, `dofile` does not chare the same utility that `require` does for reasons that are beyond me.
 It will only accept absolute paths, or "absolute" relative paths (those being paths relative to the *process's* working directory).
 We must therefore rely on aquiring the absolute path to the `model/` directory on runtime by getting the absolute path of state, since it is guarenteed to be `require`d.
 Unfortunately, Lua does not have this built in and C++, being it's usual shitty self, has no consistent way of doing so in the standard library.
 Seriously wtf is Python actually so good.

-Anyway, luckily UE has a function to exposed the path to the executable (`BaseDir`) which can be used for official builds.
+Anyway, luckily most game engines have a function to exposed the path to the executable "base directory" which can be used for official builds.
 When compiling the testsuites however, there are rules to be followed because of this:
 - C++: `./processEvent.exe` where `processEvent.exe` is in the same directory as `model/`
 - Lua: `lua model/testsuite.lua` where `testsuite.lua` is in the same directory as `state.lua`